dannyb195/Article-Ideas/your-first-theme-articles/your-first-theme-html.md

 */
 ```

 Now humor me for a second and activate the Twenty Fifteen theme if it is not already.
 Ok, now take that `style.css` file (which you have open) and change `Theme Name: Twenty Fifteen` to `Theme Name: My Cool Theme`.
 (No, it's not generally a good idea to directly edit other people's themes, this is just for demonstration purposes).
-Save the file, then head back over to `Appearances > Themes`, and Huzzah! the name displayed here should now be `My Cool Theme`.
+Save the file, then head back over to <span class="lang:default decode:true crayon-inline ">Appearances > Themes</span>, and Huzzah! the name displayed here should now be `My Cool Theme`.
 This is what I am referring to above when I said "Where your theme is defined".
 WordPress requires that a `style.css` exist in the root which has this special header area, and tells WordPress "This is a theme."

 "Ok, Ok, that's kind of cool" you say, "but I want to build my own theme!"